Safe RuleFit: Learning Optimal Sparse Rule Model by Meta Safe Screening: Problem Formulation

-The conditions \eqref{eq:sfs-rule} can be used to detect inactive features without knowing the optimal solutions $\bm{\eta}^*$, $\bm{\zeta}^*$, $b^*$ or $\bm{\theta}^{\ast}$.
-This helps ensure the optimization is efficient.
-Note that, however, only applying the relationships above is not sufficient to obtain the optimal solution with the reasonable computational cost since the number of all possible rules grows exponentially with $d$ (equation \eqref{eq:number-of-all-rules}).
-To tackle this problem, we developed safe feature screening techniques based on properties of the rules.
+We denote the precedent parts $\hSSUB(j)<1$ and $\chSSUB(k)<1$ as \emph{safe screening (SS) conditions}.
+The conditions \eqref{eq:screening} can be used to detect inactive features without knowing the optimal solutions $\hbw^*,\chbw^*,b^*$ nor $\btheta^*$.
+This renders the optimization more efficient while guaranteeing the optimality of the solution.
+Note, however, that it is computationally infeasible to compute $\chSSUB(k)$ for each rule $k\in\cR$ since the number of all possible rules $|\cR|$ grows exponentially with $d$.
+To tackle this problem, we develop {\em meta safe screening (mSS)} which allows us to identify multiple inactive features simultaneously, and screen them out together.